Iran Is About To Exceed Uranium Limits. Is The Nuclear Deal Dying?

 She says that a big part of why things are falling apart now goes back to the sanctions the U.S. reimposed last year.
 They punish anyone who does business with Iran, including companies in other places that remain in the agreement: Europe, China and Russia.

 European companies had hoped to do business with Iran.
-But in the face of U.S. sanctions, "We've seen those companies have to step back and say, 'We can't afford to lose the U.S. market,'" Hinderstein says.
+But in the face of U.S. sanctions, "We've seen those companies have to step back and say, 'We can't afford to lose the U.S. market,' " Hinderstein says.

 Iran is now stepping across one line in the deal at a time, in an effort to pressure European nations to provide promised economic relief.
 European negotiators are racing to complete a package of humanitarian aid by early July, says Aniseh Bassiri Tabrizi with Great Britain's Royal United Services Institute.